-reference to the emissions from energy purchases (Scope 2) of companies operating in Italy (according to the marked-based methods), the European Residual Mixes 2021 emission factors derived from the AIB Association of Issuing Bodies (Residual Mix and Production Mix, May 2022 version) were used.
+reference to the emissions from energy purchases (Scope 2) of companies operating in Italy (according to the marked-based method) and in Serbia and Ireland (according to the market-based and locationbased methods), the European Residual Mixes 2021 emission factors derived from the AIB Association of Issuing Bodies (Residual Mix and Production Mix, May 2022 version) were used.
 Emissions are expressed in tonnes of CO2 equivalent (t CO2eq).

-The control measures in place are designed to manage risks identified in the waste management activities and assessed as sensitive pursuant to Italian Legislative Decree 231/01 and to prevent the commission of offences covered by the aforementioned Decree.
+The control measures in place are designed to manage risks identified in the waste management activities and assessed as sensitive pursuant to Italian Legislative Decree 231/01 and to prevent the commission of offences covered by the aforementioned Decree